gitlabhq/gitlabhq/doc/gitlab_basics/create_your_ssh_keys.md

 1. The terminal will add changes locally in your computer, that you later need to send to gitlab.com.

-1. You can add changes directly into your computer files after you tell the terminal: “git pull NAME OF DOC”, and then you can send those changes to GitLab through the terminal. (changes like adding files, changing names, adding pictures to files, etc)
+1. You can add changes directly into your computer files after you tell the terminal: “git pull NAME OF DOC”, and then you can send those changes to GitLab through the terminal (changes like adding files, changing names, adding pictures to files, etc).